brimdata/zed/docs/language/aggregate-functions/README.md

 The `summarize` operator performs zero or more aggregations with zero or more [grouping expressions](../grouping/README.md).
-Each aggregation is perform by an
+Each aggregation is performed by an
 _aggregate function_ that operates on
 batches of records to carry out a running computation over the values they contain.
 The `summarize` keyword is optional.